QuadSpinner/Gaea-Docs/reference/Nodes/Erosion--Convector.md

 title: Convector
 ---

-nConvector is an exaggerated form of thermal erosion with a bit of tweaks thrown in for stylized output.
+Convector is an exaggerated form of thermal erosion with a bit of tweaks thrown in for stylized output.
 It creates strong slopes and terraces at the same time, giving you a unique flavor of erosion.

 | Setting        | Values      | Description |